splunk/splunk-cloud-sdk-go/docs/pkg/github_com_splunk_splunk_cloud_sdk_go_services_identity.md

 ```go
 func (s *Service) GetGroup(group string, resp ...*http.Response) (*Group, error)
 ```
-GetGroup - identity service endpoint Defines a group in the given tenant
+GetGroup - identity service endpoint Returns information about a given group within a tenant.
 Parameters:

     group: The group name.
     resp: an optional pointer to a http.Response to be populated by this method.
 NOTE: only the first resp pointer will be used if multiple are provided